 Clip may not be representative of the Blu-ray version

-So that’s Blood from the Mummy’s Tomb Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s Blood from the Mummy’s Tomb blu-ray review, if you have any thoughts on this film you can leave them on our Facebook page.

 Director(s): Seth Holt